What is shadow IT? Answers to common questions

-Shadow IT is the use of IT hardware or software by an individual without the knowledge of IT within the organization.
+Shadow IT is the use of IT hardware or software by an individual without the knowledge of the organization’s IT department.

-With the rapid proliferation of mobile devices and cloud-based services, IT has moved from being a tightly controlled environment to being an open environment with a great deal of stakeholders and movement.
-Users have become comfortable downloading and using apps and services from the cloud to assist them in their work, and will do so with or without company approval.
+With the rapid proliferation of mobile devices and cloud services, IT has moved from a tightly controlled environment with strong cybersecurity to an open environment with many stakeholders and movements.
+Users have become comfortable downloading and using apps and services from the cloud to assist them in their work and will do so with or without company approval.

-SaaS management software can help by providing both visibility and control of apps throughout the organization.
+SaaS management software can provide both visibility and control of apps throughout the organization.

 What are the problems with shadow IT?